My Mission Is To Help You Become A More Musical And Confident Drummer.

 For instance, let’s take the topic of gospel chops and fast complex phrasing.
 10 years ago I was stunned by the fact that no one had ever written a detailed method on the subject, on what drum chops are and how to study them, in a clear, progressive, complete volume.
 It’s been 10 years and it still doesn’t exist!
 Yet it’s one of the hottest topics among drummers.
 As I said before, of course there are countless videos that explain specific licks: on one website you find a transcription, somewhere else a page of exercises.
 There are hundreds of drummers who play them incredibly well.
 But there is no exhaustive method that takes you from the basic stuff to the most advanced chops.
 So I decided to put it on the list of things that had to be done.

 An important element to consider is the format in which this knowledge is organized.
 One of the fundamental principles in which I strongly believe is that of going deep.
 That’s the way to excellence in my opinion.
 To become great at what we do, it’s better to focus on just one thing, until complete mastery and understanding.
-For this reason I believe that the method book (interactive ebook with demo videos, in this case), is still the most valid solution.
+For this reason I believe that the method book (interactive ebook with streamed video demos, in this case), is still the most valid solution.

 Because a book is a complete work dedicated to exploring one topic, and goes into the details, one page at the time.
 Because completing a drum method leaves you something, takes you on a path, transforms you, makes you an expert, explains each element, allows you to get clear on all the details.
 And that is impossible to do by checking out some videos or a bunch of online lessons here and there.
 When you’ve finished a drum book, you’re sure to be better than before you started studying it.

 Monthly subscriptions seem to be the most used solution today.
 The way I see it, they are a modern day marketing formula that contributes to the culture of debt.
 But that’s a topic for another discussion…